palace-audio/mixing-engineer/README.md

 ## Choosing a model

-You supply the AI model that does the analysis, so any cost lands on your account, not someone else's.
+You supply the AI model that does the analysis.
 Open settings (⚙) and pick a provider:

-- **Anthropic (Claude)** — paste a key from console.anthropic.com (`sk-ant-…`).
-Sharpest analysis.
+- **Anthropic (Claude)** — Default is the newest Opus model.
-- **OpenRouter** — one key for many cloud models; the path when your machine can't run a large model locally.
+- **OpenRouter** — one key for many cloud models, Deepseek-v4-flash is recommended for cost/efficiency.
-- **Local (Ollama / LM Studio)** — runs on your own machine: free per question, no key, but needs a capable model and the RAM to hold it.
+- **Local (Ollama / LM Studio)** — runs on your own machine: free per question.

-The running cost — or **free**, for local — shows in the corner of the chat panel.
+- The running cost, alongside token usage, shows in the corner of the chat panel.

 ## Privacy and cost

-- **Your API key is stored on your computer only**, in this device's local browser storage as plain text — the trade-off for a bring-your-own-key tool that runs with no server of its own.
+- **Your API key is stored on your computer only**, in this device's local browser storage as plain text.
 It never leaves your machine except to call your chosen provider directly.
-To remove it, clear the device's settings, or use a local provider (Ollama / LM Studio), which needs no key at all.
+To remove it, clear the device's settings.
-- **Audio is summarized into numbers before being sent.** The model sees frequency balance, peak levels, and the like — never the raw audio.
 - **You pay your provider directly**, or nothing if you run a local model.
-No subscription to anyone else.

 ## Project memory